Here's a quick explanation of the differences between Mono & Stereo:

 These are great to test your mixes on, to see how they sound, and what is lost in the downgrade, from stereo to mono.
+Listening in mono during the mastering process is also extremely useful.
 It can help you hear how it would sound for someone else listening on those devices, and help you to make adjustment to your mix accordingly.

 Mono vs Stereo Hearing